| Real Name | Roman Arkadyevich Abramovich |

 Fact Sheet

-- Wondering what Roman Abramovich's real name is?
-Roman Abramovich's real name is Roman Arkadyevich Abramovich
+- Wondering what Roman Abramovich's full name is?
+Roman Abramovich's full name is Roman Arkadyevich Abramovich

 - Roman Abramovich is Russian